Class 7 (Year 5) - Mrs Youd/Mrs Nordberg

 Please see the link below to purchase one

-We would also encourage regular reading with your child, which should be recorded in their Reading Record Book.
+We request that children read at home at least 3 times a week and children have a reading record book to keep a count of these reads.
+Children are rewarded within school for completing their reading homework at home.
 Please click the books below for some questions you can ask your child while listening to them read.
 Answering questions on a text is a key skill required at the end of Upper Key Stage 2, please encourage your child to practise this at home.